Juan-LukeKlopper/OxideAgent/README.md

 To exit the chat, type `/exit`.

+### Available Agents

+1.  **Qwen** (`--agent qwen`): Uses the `qwen3:4b` model.
+The default agent.
+2.  **Llama** (`--agent llama`): Uses the `llama3.2` model.
+3.  **Granite** (`--agent granite`): Uses the `granite3.3` model.

+### Tool Capabilities

+The agent has access to several tools that allow it to interact with your system:

+1.  **write_file**: Write content to a file on your system.
+2.  **read_file**: Read content from a file on your system.
+3.  **run_shell_command**: Execute shell commands on your system.

+When the agent wants to use a tool, you'll be prompted to approve its execution for security.

 ## Project Roadmap

+The project has a solid foundation with the following features already implemented:
+*   Basic Ollama connection
+*   Interactive multi-agent chat
+*   File operations and shell command execution
+*   A "smart" native tool-calling system
+*   An orchestrator with persistent memory for resumable sessions

-Future development will focus on expanding the agent's capabilities.
-Key features on the roadmap include:
+Future development will focus on expanding the agent's capabilities:

-*   **Tool Integration:** Allowing the agent to interact with external tools and APIs (e.g., writing to files, running shell commands).
-*   **Persistent Memory:** Enabling the agent to remember context and state across sessions.
-*   **TUI Makeover:** Transforming the CLI into a more interactive and user-friendly Terminal User Interface (TUI).
+*   **TUI Makeover:** Transform the CLI into a more interactive and user-friendly Terminal User Interface (TUI).
+*   **Multi-Session Management:** Allow for creating and switching between multiple named sessions.
+*   **MCP Server Integration:** Connect to Model Context Protocol servers for advanced tooling.
+*   **Smart Tool & Prompt Inclusion:** Dynamically select tools and system prompts based on the agent's task.
+*   **Advanced Workflow Management:** Handle complex, multi-step operations with better planning and error handling.

 ## Contributing